-Selecting the right legal structure for your business takes time and consideration.
+Selecting the right legal corporate structure for your business takes time and consideration.
 There are several kinds of business entities, each having its own positives and negatives.
 The one you choose will greatly impact how you run your business, from liability to taxes to control.
-Here are the most popular business entities and which factors companies should take a look at when thinking about business structure.
+Here are the most popular business entities and which factors companies should take a look at when thinking about corporate structure.

 One person is responsible for all profits and debts of the company, giving the owner complete control over all aspects.

 This is when the company is owned by two or more people.
 In a general partnership, things are shared on an equal basis.
 In a limited partnership, one partner retains control of the operations, and the other contributes to just a part of the profit.

 Limited Liability Company (LLC)

 This is a hybrid structure that means that owners, partners or shareholders have limits to personal liabilities while still getting the tax and flexibility benefits that come with a partnership.
 LLCs offer more protections and separations than sole proprietorships.